 20 recommendations on transport transition

 On 11 February 2024, the Citizens' Assembly "Joint transport transition in urban and rural areas" adopted its recommendations on the municipal transport topics of on-demand transport in rural areas, attractive city centres and forms of participation in transport transition measures.
-The 20 proposals were published on 21 February 2024.
+The 20 proposals were submitted to the Federal Ministry of Education and Research on 27 May 2024.

 To draw up the recommendations, 50 citizens from all over Germany spent two weekends and three evenings receiving information, asking questions, discussing, exchanging views and compiling aspects and measures that were important to them.
 From this, they jointly formulated and voted on a total of 20 recommendations.